os-js/manual.os-js.org/src/v3/tutorial/application/README.md

   const proc = core.make('osjs/application', {args, options, metadata});

-  // Arguments launched with your application, including session: console.log(proc.session); // Only set if the application was saved and restored
+  // Arguments launched with your application, including session: console.log(proc.args.session); // Only set if the application was saved and restored

   // Sets an argument that will be loaded on restore proc.args.session = 'hello session!';